Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of alpha-1 antitrypsin deficiency are prepared by our editorial team based on guidelines from the Global Initiative for Chronic Obstructive Lung Disease (GOLD 2022), the National Comprehensive Cancer Network (NCCN 2022), the European Respiratory Society (ERS 2017), the Alpha-1 Foundation (Alpha-1 2016), the American Association for the Study of Liver Diseases...
+The following summarized guidelines for the evaluation and management of alpha-1 antitrypsin deficiency are prepared by our editorial team based on guidelines from the European Association for the Study of the Liver (EASL 2024), the Global Initiative for Chronic Obstructive Lung Disease (GOLD 2022), the Italian Society of Pediatric Gastroenterology, Hepatology and Nutrition (SIGENP 2022), the National Comprehensive Cancer Network ...

 Show more